 Every year in Michigan coal plants produce more than 1.7 million tons of coal ash.
 In addition to the threats posed by unchecked coal ash storage sites, “beneficial reuse” provisions of Michigan law allow for coal ash to be used in trenches as construction fill or spread on agricultural fields.

+How is coal ash dumped at one site hazardous, but beneficial at another?
 The Little Blue Run coal ash impoundment has poisoned nearby waters with arsenic, selenium, boron and more.
 Residents tell of murky sludge oozing from the ground around their homes.

-Alaska—the last frontier of untamed American wilderness.
+Alaska—a place of untamed American wilderness.
 Unfortunately, it’s also home to dirty coal.
 The second part of our ongoing series about communities dealing with coal ash problems takes us far north where in Fairbanks four coal-fired power plants generate coal ash used as fill for nearby lowlands.